-Fingal was opened officially in January 2019, and is now berthed close to the former Royal Yacht Britannia, which since her launch in 1953 served for 44 years as the royal yacht for Queen Elizabeth II and members of the Royal family.
+Fingal Edinburgh was opened officially in January 2019 and is now berthed close to the former Royal Yacht Britannia.
+Since her launch in 1953 served for 44 years as the Royal Yacht for Queen Elizabeth II members of the Royal family.

 Little did I know back in 2002 that nearly 17 years after my original sighting, that I would see her again, this time restored as Fingal, floating in luxury in Leith harbour!

 Fingal Edinburgh: Hotel Transformation